Skip to main content

 Step 6: Handling Conflicts

-In case of styling conflicts between STUDS and Tailwind:
+In case of styling conflicts between the design system and Tailwind:

 1. Adjust specificity in your CSS